lime-os/window-manager/README.md

 ## License

-The Lime Window Manager is licensed under the GPL-3.0 License.
+This project is licensed under the GPL-3.0 License.
 This license reflects our commitment to ensuring that this software remains free and open-source.
 We believe in the values of freedom, transparency, and collaboration that the GPL-3.0 promotes, allowing users to freely use, modify, and distribute the software, ensuring that it remains a community-driven project.

 For more details, see the `LICENSE.md` file.